 Then is there a general prohibition against cursing?
 On what grounds could a church prosecute a cursing rebel? … A curse is a threat: calling the wrath of God down upon someone. … Restitution could be imposed by the civil magistrate to defend a church or an individual who is victimized by cursing.

 And did you catch that bit about “being publicly stoned” earlier?
 That is not a metaphor.
 Oh no, North is an enthusiastic promoter of public and communal executions by hurling rocks at people until their brains are bashed in and their bodies lie battered to a pulp.
-North explains:
+N

 Why stoning?
 There are many reasons.
 First, the implements of execution are available to everyone at virtually no cost.
 Second, no one blow can be traced to any person.
 In other words, no one citizen can regard himself as “the executioner,” the sole cause of another man’s death.
 Psychologically, this is important; it relieves potential guilt problems in the mind of a sensitive person.

 Translation: “First, it’s cheap, and with so many people to kill, you’ll need to be economical.
-Second, if you’re ‘sensitive’ about the prospect of beating a child to death with a rock, it’s really better to do it as part of a group, so you don’t feel ‘guilty’ (Ha!
-As if!) about doing God’s ‘dirty business.’
+Second, if you’re ‘sensitive’ about the prospect of beating a child to death with a rock, it’s really better to do it as part of a group, so you don’t feel ‘guilty’ about doing God’s ‘dirty business.’
 Those stuck-up humanists think they’re better than us infanticidal lunatics, but we know it would be wrong not to participate in gruesome and ritualistic murder!
-But most importantly, have fun–executing blasphemers is really about bringing the whole community together.”
+But most importantly, have fun — executing blasphemers is really about bringing the whole community together.”

 If this doesn’t seem like the tame, gentle Christianity you’re familiar with, that’s because Reconstructionists reject the idea that Jesus somehow repealed or replaced Mosaic Law.
 Olson explains: